The stochastic primitive equations with non-isothermal turbulent pressure: The main intermediate estimate

-As in \cite{Primitive1}, to prove the above main estimate we follow the approach of second named author and T.\ Kashiwabara in \cite{HK16}.
+As in \cite{Primitive1}, to prove the above main estimate we follow the approach of the second author and T.\ Kashiwabara in \cite{HK16}.
 There the main idea was to prove three estimates separately for the variables $\overline{v},\wt{v}$ and $\partial_{3} v$.
-Afterwards, one multiplies these estimates with suitable constants and summing them up, one obtains a closed estimate (cf.\ \cite[Lemma 5.3]{Primitive1}).
+Afterwards, one multiplies these estimates with suitable constants and by summing them up, one obtains a closed estimate (cf.\ \cite[Lemma 5.3]{Primitive1}).
 Since in \cite{Primitive1} we were concerned with the case of \emph{isothermal} turbulent pressure, we were able to follow the strategy of \cite{HK16} as the temperature $\T$ played only a minor role in the estimates (see the discussion in Subsection \ref{ss:novelty}).
-Indeed, in case of isothermal turbulent pressure, the energy bound for $\sup_{t}\|\T\|_{L^2_x}^2 + \|\T\|_{L^2_t(L^2_x)}^2$ in Lemma \ref{l:basic_estimates} already gives enough information on $\T$ to obtain global well-posedness, see the proof of \cite[Theorem 3.7]{Primitive1}.
-However, this is \emph{not} true in case of non--isothermal turbulent pressure.
+Indeed, in the case of isothermal turbulent pressure, the energy bound for $\sup_{t}\|\T\|_{L^2_x}^2 + \|\T\|_{L^2_t(L^2_x)}^2$ in Lemma \ref{l:basic_estimates} already gives enough information on $\T$ to obtain global well-posedness, cf.\ the proof of \cite[Theorem 3.7]{Primitive1}.
+However, this is \emph{not} true in the case of non-isothermal turbulent pressure.
 Indeed, if $\ktwon\neq 0$, then the term

 appearing in \eqref{eq:primitive_v_T_pressure_1} cannot be controlled via Lemma \ref{l:basic_estimates} in the strong setting, cf.\ Lemma \ref{l:smr}.
 In other words, the action of $\T$ through the term \eqref{eq:extra_term_main_estimate} in the $v$-equation is \emph{not} lower order.
 Hence, in contrast to \cite{Primitive1}, we need to consider the equations for $v$ and $\T$ \emph{jointly}.
 This gives rise to some new terms in the equations for $\overline{v}$ and $\wt{v}$ which we are going to describe.
 To explain the new quantities arising in the estimates, let us follow the argument in \cite[Lemma 5.3]{Primitive1} and therefore we first look at the estimate for $\overline{v}$.
 Taking the averaging operator $\overline{\cdot}=\fint_{-h}^0 \cdot\,\dd \zeta$ in \eqref{eq:primitive_v_T_pressure_1}, one sees that the the following term appears